-1.2 The Growth Plan for the Greater Golden Horseshoe
+1.2 A Place to Grow: Growth Plan for the Greater Golden Horseshoe

-Places to Grow is the Ontario government's initiative to plan for growth and development in a way that supports economic prosperity, protects the environment, and helps communities achieve a high quality of life.
+A Place to Grow is the Ontario government's initiative to plan for growth and development in a way that supports economic prosperity, protects the environment, and helps communities achieve a high quality of life.
 The Places to Grow Act, 2005 enables the development of regional growth plans that guide government investments and land use planning policies.